 Beyond the Procedure: How Bodywork Maximizes the Benefits of Tongue Tie Release

-If you suspect you or your little one have a tongue tie, but couldn’t get an appointment with a tongue tie release provider until you received bodywork - YAY - you’ve likely chosen a great provider!
-This is done to not only improve the outcomes of the release (if it’s needed), but to also decrease the likelihood of reattachment (and subsequently needing another release).
-This blog is designed to walk you through what bodywork is, what it looks like, why it’s needed and how it unleashes the full potential of a tongue tie release!
+If you suspect you or your little one has a tongue tie but couldn’t get a release until you received bodywork first, YAY!
+You’ve likely chosen a great provider.
+This approach is used not only to improve the outcomes of the release, if one is needed, but also to decrease the likelihood of reattachment.
+This blog is designed to walk you through what bodywork is, what it looks like, why it’s needed, and how it unleashes the full potential of a tongue tie release.

-The quick and easy definition of a tongue tie is- tension under the tongue that restricts motion and inhibits function.
-When something isn’t functioning properly, compensations in surrounding areas occur in order to perform a necessary function.
 Imagine having a coworker who just simply can’t do their job adequately.
-Others around them then have to pick up the slack to make sure things run smoothly.
+Others around them then must pick up the slack to keep things running smoothly.
 This is exactly what happens with the body.
-Since the body is such a connected system, however, it affects the entire chain- from the top to the bottom.
+Since the body is such a connected system, compensation affects the entire chain from top to bottom.

 Tension can occur: